 Management reviews the capital structure on a regular basis to ensure that the above objectives are met.
-There have been no changes to the Company's approach to capital management during the nine months ended May 31, 2018.
+There have been no changes to the Company's approach to capital management during the years ended August 31, 2019 and 2018.
 The Company is not subject to externally imposed capital requirements.